torvalds/linux/Documentation/locking/locktypes.rst

 spin_lock_irqsave() and their unlock counterparts.
 In cases where the interrupt disabling and locking must remain separate, PREEMPT_RT offers a local_lock mechanism.
-Acquiring the local_lock pins the task to a CPU, allowing things like per-CPU irq-disabled locks to be acquired.
+Acquiring the local_lock pins the task to a CPU, allowing things like per-CPU interrupt disabled locks to be acquired.
 However, this approach should be used only where absolutely necessary.

 raw_spinlock_t